 High Costs, Certain Failure

-Despite some achievements, after more that 30 years of EU regulations, Europe’s environment, taken as a whole, is now getting worse2.
-In this respect, the mentioned report, drawn up at the century’s turn, is highly troublesome.
-Most of the targets the EU set itself in its Fifths Environment Action Programme have been breached.
+Despite some achievements, after more than 30 years of EU regulations, Europe’s environment, taken as a whole, is now getting worse.
+In this respect, the mentioned report, drawn up at the turn of the century, is highly troublesome.
+Most of the targets the EU set itself in its Fifth Environment Action Programme have been breached.
 But if the picture looks now gloomy, the prospects for the first decade of 21st century are no rosier.
-Thus, it is predicted that: * absent additional measures, greenhouse gas emissions will rise by 6% from 1990 to 20104; * emissions of hazardous substances, especially for mercury, cadmium and copper, will continue to rise significantly; * despite an increase in recycling, the EU will generate more and more waste; * a severe threat will persist to Europe’s biodiversity as more roads are built and urban sprawl continues unabated.5
+Thus, it is predicted that: • missing additional measures, greenhouse gas emissions will rise by 6% from 1990 to 20104; • emissions of hazardous substances, especially for mercury, cadmium and copper, will continue to rise significantly; • despite an increase in recycling, the EU will generate more and more waste; • a severe threat will persist to Europe’s biodiversity as more roads are built and urban sprawl continues unabated.
+5

-As for harmful ozone in the lower atmosphere, the EU Commission has advanced a limit matching that of the World Health Organisation.
-However, industry demurred quickly on this point, stating that this limit would add 7.5 billion to the bill of 58 billion euro for the measures the UE has taken before.
+As for harmful ozone in the lower atmosphere, the EU Commission has advanced a limit matching that of the World Health Organization.
+However, industry quickly objected to this point, stating that this limit would add 7.5 billion to the Euro 58 billion’s bill for the measures the EU has taken before.
 We could foresee without any risk of mistake that the international organisms’ restrictive measures would be challenged more and more vehemently as more sectors will enter the sight of the regulating organisms.
-The examples of the Greening Earth Society and the Organisation of Petroleum-Exporting Countries, discussed below, are enlightening.
+The examples of the Greening Earth Society and the Organization of Petroleum-Exporting Countries, discussed below, are enlightening.

 Opposing Interests, Equally Certain Failure

-But then there is OPEC having a completely different position as compared to the American Senate.
-OPEC requires proportional contributions to the wealthy nations: “The industrialised countries reached their positions by being able to rely on low-priced oil during most of this century.
+But here you are OPEC having a different position at all as compared to the American Senate.
+OPEC requires proportional contributions to the wealthy nations: “The industrialized countries reached their positions by being able to rely on low-priced oil during most of this century.
 Developing countries are likewise heavily dependent on secure supplies of oil at reasonable prices.
 Should restrictions be placed on their development?
 Oil is best available commercial energy source and offers major advantages over other fuels, in terms of safety and pollution.
 It may prove difficult to convince nations, particularly those in recession, that full benefit of this energy source should be denied them.
-Climate change negotiations must reconcile the twin objectives of equity and sustainable development.”6 As for the November 2000 Sixth Conference of the Parties to the United Nations Framework Convention on Climate Change (COP-6), held in The Hague, the conclusion was phrased thus: “Building castles in the air.”7 That is a full failure.
+Climate change negotiations must reconcile the twin objectives of equity and sustainable development.”
+6 As for the November 2000 Sixth Conference of the Parties to the United Nations Framework Convention on Climate Change (COP-6), held in The Hague, the conclusion was phrased as: “Building castles in the air.”
+That is a full failure.

-Let’s stay some more in the field of transportation.
-The one on rail is “the cleanest and most energy-efficient mass mode of terrestrial transport,” Paul Beeckmans and Patrick Jeanne from the Community of European Railways esteem.9 And they add: “Rail transport caused less than 1% of all CO2 [as compared to 25% for road and air transport], even though the railways’ market share reached 14% in freight and 6% in the passenger sector.”
-Nevertheless, the latter is preferred by most transportation companies (and is dramatically increasing) as being handier.
+Let us stay yet in the transport field.
+The one on rail is “the cleanest and most energy-efficient mass mode of terrestrial transport,” Paul Beeckmans and Patrick Jeanne from the Community of European Railways esteem.
+9 And they add: “Rail transport caused less than 1% of all CO2 [as compared to 25% for road and air transport], even though the railways’ market share reached 14% in freight and 6% in the passenger sector.”
+Nevertheless, the latter is preferred by most of the transport companies (and is dramatically increasing) as being handier.

-Still, important segments of the international industrial community are not confining themselves to disregarding international agreements aimed at stopping the worsening of the environment’s quality as a result of human activities; they are cross counter-attacking.
-An example is the American organisation Greening Earth Society (GES).
-They start by denying the reality of the anthropic climate change: “Every effort to predict average increases in global temperatures using mathematical modelling has failed to perform alongside observed changes.
+Still, important segments of the international industrial community are not confining themselves to disregard international agreements aimed to stop worsening the environment quality as a result of human activities but are cross counter-attacking.
+An example is the American organization Greening Earth Society (GES).
+This starts by denying the anthropic climate change being real: “Every effort to predict average increases in global temperatures using mathematical modelling has failed to perform alongside observed changes.
 Nevertheless, all the scenarios of increase drought, dramatic flooding, more frequent and severe storms, melting ice caps, rising sea level, and the spreads of disease vectors are rooted in these flawed and flux-adjusted models.
-GES suggests that more attention ought to be paid to the benefits of higher atmospheric CO2 levels of public health and the world food supply, and less attention given to computer model scenarios that appear increasingly unlikely as the models upon which they are based improve.”10
+GES suggests that more attention ought to be paid to the benefits of higher atmospheric CO2 levels of public health and the world food supply, and less attention given to computer model scenarios that appear increasingly unlikely as the models upon which they are based improve.”
+10

 GES “finds” that there is practically no alternative to fossil fuel-based energy production because renewable sources such as wind, solar, geothermal and biomass are too less developed all around the world, and even their use at the small scale where they still exist has negative effects on the environment.

-While some stands, such as that on the uncertainty of the computer modelling-based inferences of the global warming of the planet could be partially accepted (until the contrary proof is offered) or at least understood, others seem simply “surrealistic”.
+While some standings such as that regarding the uncertainty of the computer modelling-based inferences of the global warming of the planet could be partially accepted (till the contrary proof) or at least understood, other ones seem simply “surrealistic.”
 Thus, GES goes as far as stating that “enriched atmospheric levels of CO2 undoubtedly stimulate faster growth in trees and plants (...) and will increase global yields of almost every important food crop.
-It is clear that a world atmosphere enriched by a higher concentration of CO2 yields important benefits to the world environment.”11
+It is clear that a world atmosphere enriched by a higher concentration of CO2 yields important benefits to the world environment.”
+11

 William McDonough remarks that “consumers do not buy televisions because they feel a powerful need to bring a box of circuit boards, toxic compounds, and metals purified at great environmental expense into their living rooms.
 They want information and entertainment.
-The challenge for business, then, is to maximise the provision of such services while minimising the production of goods.
-Information and human intelligence then become the source of most economic value — as they already are in software, movies, financial services, and other dynamic sectors.”13
+The challenge for business, then, is to maximize the provision of such services while minimizing the production of goods.
+Information and human intelligence then become the source of most economic value—as they already are in software, movies, financial services, and other dynamic sectors.”
+13

-So-called green labelling — sticking “good behaviour certificates” on products less damaging to the environment — has a great vogue within the eco-bureaucracy.
+So-called green labelling has a great vogue within the eco-bureaucracy: sticking “behaviour certificate” on products less damaging the environment.
 However, there is a vicious circle here, says M. Mazijn, the president of the Committee for the European Eco-label.
-The label’s lack of visibility deters producers from applying for the label and, in turn, the absence of labelled products on the market prevents them from becoming known in the eyes of consumers (as ecological “green” products).
-Then: a recent study carried out by Antwerp University on the behaviour of the Belgian consumer in relation to green products shows that about one third of them would be ready to take environmental criteria into account when shopping.14 Would be ready, I’d stress, as we know for certain that subjects asked to answer questionnaires often express noble intentions, afterwards not honoured; hence, those who buy eco-labelled products in Belgium are likely to be actually much fewer than one third.
+The label’s lack of visibility deters producers from applying for the label and, in turn, the absence of labelled products on the market prevents from becoming known in the eyes of consumers (as producers of ecological “green” products).
+Then: a recent study carried out by Antwerp University on the behaviour of the Belgian consumer in relation to green products shows that about one third of them would be ready to take environmental criteria into account when shopping.
+14 Would be ready, I put a stress, as we know for certain that subjects asked to answer questionnaires often express noble intentions, afterwards not honoured; hence, those who buy eco-labelled products in Belgium are likely to be actually much more few than one third.
 Not to mention countries where the population’s awareness is lower.

 “Patriotism” Vs. Ecology

-The Romanian former Minister of transportation Traian Basescu long clamoured against the building of a bridge over Danube, between Calafat (Romania) and Vidin (Bulgaria), which was required by Bulgaria and Greece.
+The Romanian former Minister of transport Traian Basescu long clamoured against the building of a bridge over Danube, between Calafat (Romania) and Vidin (Bulgaria), which was required by Bulgaria and Greece.
 The reason?
-Romania would have much to lose because of tracks carrying wares on shorter routes over the Romanian territory from East to Europe, resulting in proportionally reduced gains.
-For the Romanian minister it meant little that the same tracks would pollute the area less, Romania included, thus saving fuel, too.
-In other words, former minister Basescu deserved being blamed.
-Still, compared to the US Senate’s obstruction, mentioned above, to the Kyoto protocol, Basescu’s position does not even appear dissonant.
+Romania would have much to lose because of tracks carrying ware on shorter routes over the Romanian territory from East to Europe, resulting in proportionally reduced gains.
+For the Romanian minister did not matter that the same tracks would pollute less the area, Romania included, thus saving fuel, too.
+In other words, the former minister Basescu deserved being blamed.
+Still, compared to the US Senate’s obstruction, mentioned above, to the Kyoto protocol, the Basescu’s position does not even appear as dissonant.

-What could then be said about the violent criticism in Bulgarian mass media against Romania, generated by the pressure exerted by European Commission aimed at closing up the Kozlodui atomic power plant, natively Bulgarian (actually of the Chernobyl type, but this is, in the context, less important)?
-Although the EU said it jeopardised the entire region (and Romania is the first jeopardised), opinion makers in Bulgaria believed they had come to a big finding, namely that important western companies are directly involved in closing up the atomic power plant in order to ease the Romanian power export across the Danube, while this power is produced mostly by the Romanian Cernavoda nuclear power plant, where those companies have big interests.
+What could then be said about the violent criticism in Bulgarian mass media against Romania, generated by the pressure exerted by European Commission aimed at closing up the Kozlodui atomic power plant, native Bulgarian (actually of the Chernobyl type, but this is, in the context, less important)?
+Although the EU said it jeopardized the entire region (and Romania is the first jeopardized), opinion makers in Bulgaria believed to have come to a big finding, that important western companies are directly involved in closing up the atomic power plant in order to ease the Romanian power export across the Danube, while this power is produced mostly by the Romanian Cernavoda nuclear power plant, where those companies have big interests.

 Let us say that beside these two “national” cases (to which many others could be added), there are other transnational/regional “cases,” much more severe, where the environment and population protection is sacrificed without any restraint for the sake of profit.
 One can but carefully examine some EU directives.
-We would (amazingly) find that, for example the Council Directive 86/362/EEC on the Fixing of Maximum Levels for Pesticide Residues in and on Cereals, says in its preamble: “(...) it is not necessary to apply this Directive [observing the provisions regarding the pesticide content limits] to products intended for export to third countries.”
+We would (amazingly) find that, for example the Council Directive 86/363/EEC on the Fixing of Maximum Levels for Pesticide Residues in and on Cereals, which contents in the preamble such a phrase: “(...) it is not necessary to apply this Directive [observing the provisions regarding the pesticide content limits] to products intended for export to third countries.”
 In other words, let them become sick.

-Human “Accomplishment” Patterns in Conflict with “Sustainable Development”
+Human “Accomplishment” Patterns in Conflict with the “Sustainable Development”

-We live in a finite world and, consequently, resources are also finite and would exhaust “one day”; in time, it will be increasingly harder to prevent the offensive of the waste and hazardous substances.
-All this and more has already been conjectured.
+We live in a finite world and, consequently, the resources are also finite and would exhaust “one day"; in time, it will be more and harder to prevent the offensive of the waste and hazardous substances.
+All this and many similar things have already been conjectured.
 More than once.
-What is new — as it follows from the above — is that the international environmental strategies started to show visible signs of failure during the last years.
-Also new is that businesses are now organising and counter-attacking.
-It is true, the OPEC member states, for instance, could be tempered (for a while, at least), as they have been in the past.
-Instead, the coming of the industrial world’s “heavies” into the ring is undoubtedly a source of concern.
+New—as followed from the above—is that the international environmental strategies started to disclose visible signs of failure during the last years.
+Also new is that businesses is now organizing and counter-attacking.
+It is true, the OPEC member states, for instance, could be tempered (for a while, at least) as it already happened in the past.
+Instead, coming of the industrial world “heavies” up to the ring is undoubtedly a source of concern.

-As a conclusion to the major failures of the European environmental policies, The Sustainable Agenda 2000, the publication already quoted several times, inserts a discreet but extremely important observation for those wishing to see: “(...) environmental actions need to be integrated more closely into economic measures.” (p.
-45) As the EU (or UN) organisms could hardly be blamed for carelessness in observing the decisions taken up to now, including the ones on environment protection, and as implementation tools have always had a prevailing economic side, it follows that the closer integration of the environment into economic measures, the lack of which does concern the authors of the cited text, indicates something is eluding control.
+As a conclusion to the major failures of the European environmental policies, The Sustainable Agenda 2000, the publication already quoted several times, inserts a discreet but extremely important observation for wishing to see: “(...) environmental actions need to be integrated more closely into economic measures.” (p.
+45) As the EU (or UN) organisms could hardly be blamed for careless in observing the decisions taken till now, including the environment protection ones, and as implementation tools have always had a prevailing economic side, it follows that the more close integration of the environment into economic measures, the lack of which concerns the authors of the cited text, indicates something is escaping the control.

-Salvador Dali made once a strange assertion (for a non-conformist like him — or maybe nobody is as non-conformist as he wishes to look): travelling by underground is being a loser (rough quotation)!
-Yet, no matter who the observation comes from, it is right.
-The car is for the average individual not only a commodity, but also (or mainly) an index of prosperity, of accomplishment.
+Salvador Dali made once a strange assertion (for a non-conformist like him—or maybe nobody is as non-conformist as he wishes to look): traveling by underground means being a looser (rough quotation)!
+Yet, no matter whom the observation comes from, it is right.
+The car is for the average individual not only a commodity but also (or mainly) an index of prosperity, of accomplishment.

-Let us remember that cars, refrigerators, washing machines, vacuum cleaners, TV sets and so on are always present among the indices of the life standard (or civilisation in its present meaning).
-Not to mention the GDP per capita and the average income.
-But everyone who finds himself ranked on a lower position according to the standard of living indices, be him/it a private person or a decision-making organism, reacts in one and the same way: he/it wishes to reach the top.
+Let us not forget that cars, refrigerators, washing machines, vacuum cleaners, TV sets and so on are always present among the indices of the life standard (or civilization in its present meaning).
+Not to mention GDP per capita and the average income.
+Or, everyone who finds himself ranked on a lower position as the life standard indices, be him/it a private or a decision making organism, reacts in one and the same way: he/it wishes to reach the top.

-Terra’s competitors keep comparing themselves to the others: the United States, the European Union (created precisely in order to reach greater competitiveness), Japan, south-eastern Asia, likely China in the not too distant future.
+Terra’s competitors keep comparing between them: the United States, the European Union (made precisely in order to reach a greater competitiveness), Japan, the southeastern Asia, likely China in the not too far future.
 One gets power through competition.
-Existence is inconceivable without competition — both with individuals and communities.
-Competition has no terminus in a world the values of which are almost exclusively material.
-And sustainable development conflicts with competition, even in an invisible way.
+The existence is inconceivable without competition—both with individuals and communities.
+A competition has no terminus in a world the values of which are almost exclusively material.
+And the sustainable development conflicts with competition, even in a not visible way.
 For the time being.
-The text quoted at the beginning — “economic growth is likely to erode gains from environmental policy initiatives” — is quite telling.
-Let’s not mystify ourselves: sustainable development entails restrictions on production and economic activities — more and more dramatic and numerous as we are approaching a major environmental crisis.
-Restrictions in economy (where the idea of stagnation simply does not find its place) entail extra costs, often significant.
-One of the solutions advanced by the Shell company, which does not acknowledge the Greening Earth Society’s “philosophy” yet, is to counterbalance the CO2 emissions of a thermal power plant located in Europe by planting a forest (which consumes CO2) somewhere in the tropical area.
-Such a solution, though based on spatial unbalance, slightly ridiculous, is for now an achievement the Shell company is proud of.
-But planting forests entails expenses (like any other ecological solution) and increases the power costs.
-However, a time is to be anticipated when Shell, less detached from its present rivals, following the example of the American Senate in pushing the Third World to join the others’ efforts to curtail the greenhouse gas emissions, will pretend from its competitors a loyal competition with comparable ecological costs.
+The text quoted at the beginning— “economic growth is likely to erode gains from environmental policy initiatives” —is much telling.
+Let us not mystify ourselves: sustainable development entails restrictions on the production and economic activities—more and more dramatic and numerous as we are approaching the major environmental crisis.
+The restrictions in economy (where the idea of stagnation simply does not find its place) entail extra costs, often significant.
+One of the solutions advanced by the Shell company, which does not acknowledge the Greening Earth Society’s “philosophy” yet, is to counterbalance CO2 emissions of a thermal power plant located in Europe by planting a forest (which consumes CO2) somewhere in the tropical area.
+Such a solution, though based on spatial unbalance, slightly ridiculous, is for now an achievement the Shell Company is proud of.
+But planting forests entails expenses (like any other ecological solution) and increases the energy costs.
+However, a time is to be anticipated when Shell, less detached from its present rivals, following the example of the American Senate in pushing the Third World to join the others’ efforts to curtail the greenhouse gas emissions, will pretend to its competitors a loyal concurrence with comparable ecological costs.

-Human “accomplishment” patterns do not end with competition.
-The appetite for ceremony (and thereby for pomp) is to be added.
-On the eve of the New Year 2000, Athens’ municipality replaced the traditional huge Christmas tree by a “tree” made up of... bulbs.
-As if that had not entailed other trees being sacrificed by the acid rain caused by the emissions of power plants working to feed those (thousands of) bulbs!
+The human “accomplishment” patterns do not end with the competition.
+The appetite for the ceremony (and thereby for the pageantry) is to be added.
+On the eve of the New Year 2000, the Athens’ municipality used to glory replacing the traditional huge Christmas tree by a “tree” made up of... bulbs.
+As if that weren’t entail other trees sacrificed by acid rain caused by power plant emissions feeding those thousands of bulbs!
 Still, it is not only festivities.
-How would people accept, when — for most of them — there is no inner shine, to be ever deprived of the great metropolises’ outer/material (and power consuming) sparkling?
+How would people accept, when—for most of them—there is no inner shine, to be ever deprived of the great metropolises’ outer/material (and power consuming) sparkling?

-We may not eventually forget the travelling people pattern, revealing the investigating nature of the average individual, but equally the ambition of the image of a successful person.
+We may not eventually forget the travelled people pattern, revealing the investigating nature of the average individual, but equally the ambition of the successful people image.
 And here we come to tourism.
-A service like anyone else, one could say.
+A service like any other, some might say.
 However, there are two reasons to attach a special weight to this.
-First, because tourism, beside power consumption, not negligible at all, entails developing an impressive infrastructure.
+First, because tourism, beside the power consumption, not negligible at all, entails developing an impressive infrastructure.
 Then, because tourism is the service for which the most dramatic development is expected.
-Thus, according to the World Tourism Organisation, an increase from the current figure of 600m people making tourism to about 1.6bn by the year 2020 is to be expected.15 And while in the day-by-day life one could hope some restrictive measures will be accepted, such as those advanced by the world environment protection organisations (e.g., giving up individual transportation means for public ones — though this is a mere wish for the time being), instead it is hard to believe the tourism businesses would be ready to limit their offer for the sake of sparing the environment.
+Thus, according to the World Tourism Organization, an increase from the current figure of 600m people making tourism to about 1.6bn by the year 2020 is to be expected.
+15 And while in the day by day life one could hope some of the restrictive measure be accepted as advanced by the world environment protection organizations (such as giving up individual transport means for the public ones—though this is a mere wish for the time being), instead it is hard to believe the tourism businesses would be ready to limit their offer for the sake of sparing the environment.

 A (Borrowed) Anecdote and a Conclusion

 Once upon a time, a big clan of green rose bugs was living on the branches of a rose bush.
 They found themselves there in a spring.
-They ate leafs and of course had plenty.
-They had offspring every three days and their number kept growing.
-The old were dying, the young were taking their places.
+They ate leaves and of course had plenty.
+They had cubs every three days and their number kept growing.
+The old were dying; the young were taking their places.
 Every three days.
 The spring passed, then the summer.
 Yet, one day a rumour troubled their peace.
 Then they went and stood before the headbug, a very old green bug.
 “Listen, they said, there is a rumour.
-Autumn is going to come, they say.
-Leaves are going to fall.
+The autumn is going to come, they say.
+Leaves will fall.
 What are we going to eat then?
-Are we going to starve?”
+We will starve?”
 “Are you stupid?” the headbug grew angry.
 “Autumn to come!
 Leaves to fall!
 Who on earth ever heard of such rubbish?
 That will never happen!
 Never! ’Cause, as you know very well, we are living here for generations and none of us ever saw what you called autumn!”

-The future world — if there is one (and we must, optimistically, admit there is one) — will look surely completely different from that one may anticipate by (more or less linear) extrapolation based on the data at hand.
-One thing is certain: “more closely integrated environment into economic measures” is not enough.
+The future world—if there is one (and we must—optimistically—admit there is one)—will look surely completely different from that one could anticipate by (more or less linear) extrapolation based on the data at hand.
+One thing in certain: “more closely integrated environment into economic measures” is not enough.
 There is a need for a new value system to survive.
 But how this new system will be built no one can see now.
 And probably long time from now on.

 Notes